madiedgar/Hackathons-MHacks6-2werkk/README.md

 Introducing 2werk!
 The most efficient way to connect yourself **to** net**works**.
 Met an interesting individual at a conference and want to collaborate on a future project? -Use 2werk to provide them your Github, Email, and Twitter.
 Connecting with recruiters? -Provide your Resume, LinkedIn, and Personal Webiste.
 Met Bae? -Share your Facebook, Instagram, Twitter, and Snapchat to stay tuned into their life.

 ### Installation
 Will be available on the Apple Store soon.
 Launch Date TBD.
-2werk is programmed in Xcode and Swift.
+2werk is programmed in Xcode with Swift.

 ### Web Interpreter
 The Website version of the application can be found on www.2werk.co